- See a full list of publications

 - Browse activities and projects

 - Explore connections, collaborators, related work and more

-I am a Senior Lecturer in Theatre and Deputy Head of the Department of Theatre, Film, Television and Interactive Media.
-As Director of Learning and Teaching in the department, I lead on the management, strategic initiatives and development of teaching across our undergraduate and taught postgraduate programmes.
-I teach on the BA in Theatre: Writing, Directing and Performance and the MA in Theatre-Making as well as supervising doctoral research students.
-I’m also an elected staff representative on Senate.
+I am a Reader in Theatre and Associate Dean for Learning, Teaching and Students in the Arts and Humanities Faculty.
+As Associate Dean I lead on the management, strategic initiatives and development of learning and teaching across the faculty.
+Within the TFTI Department, I teach on the BA in Theatre: Writing, Directing and Performance and the MA in Theatre-Making as well as supervising doctoral research students.

-I am currently researching how Research and Development functions in Theatre and am planning a conference and book on this theme.
-I am also developing a project with Christopher Hogg and Christine Becker (University of Notre Dame) exploring acting in UK and US television.
+I am currently researching how research and development functions in theatre and am co-editing a book on this theme.
+I am also developing a project exploring acting in UK and US television.
 This year, I am Guest Professor at the Université de Picardie Jules Verne.

 My research interests include: acting theory and practice, television performance, verbatim and documentary theatre and television, modern British political theatre, and performance in games.

 My research addresses questions of performance and, in particular, acting processes.
 To date, I have published four books on acting.
 Recently, I have been researching acting processes for television with Christopher Hogg (University of Westminster), and have published a number of articles on this theme.
 Our work is the first detailed research into how actors approach the specific demands of television.
 Most research views performance via textual analysis of the finished product.
 By contrast, we use interviews with celebrated television actors to focus on their process, and how they bring their skills to bear on this particular medium.
 We have recently published Acting in British Television (Palgrave, 2017) and an edited collection, Exploring Television Acting, for Bloomsbury (2018).